Noah Rubin (tennis)

 Noah Rubin (born February 21, 1996) is an American former professional tennis player.
-He is a former Wimbledon junior singles champion, and a former USTA junior national champion in both singles and doubles.
+He was the Wimbledon junior singles champion in 2014, and a former USTA junior national champion in both singles and doubles.
 After turning pro in 2015, he won four ATP Challenger titles.

 Rubin also played college tennis for the Wake Forest Demon Deacons in the 2014–15 season.
 Entering the year as the ITA No. 1 ranked college freshman, he finished the season as an All-American and the runner-up in the 2015 NCAA singles championship.

 Despite only peaking at No. 125 in the world, Rubin became a notable player on the tour for his efforts to advocate for mental health awareness on the ATP Tour and greater pay for lower-ranked professional players.

-In October 2022, Rubin announced he would pursue a career as a professional pickleball player.
+In October 2022, Rubin announced he would retire from tennis and pursue a career as a professional pickleball player.
+Following limited success on the pickleball tour, he returned to professional tennis in January 2024.

 Early life and education

 Rubin is Jewish, and his bar mitzvah had a tennis theme.
 He attended the Merrick Jewish Center religious school, and collected donated tennis rackets for the Israel Tennis Centers as his mitzvah project.
 He has said, "I want people to know I'm Jewish and I like to represent the Jewish people."

 His father Eric Rubin works as a banker, and his mother Melanie is an educator.
 His father was the top player on the tennis team at Martin Van Buren High School in Queens.
 As a junior, Noah was coached by his father and Lawrence Kleger.
 His older sister Jessie was captain of the Binghamton University tennis team.

 He has lived in Rockville Centre and Merrick, New York.
 He attended Levy-Lakeside Elementary School and Merrick Avenue Middle School, and then went to John F. Kennedy High School in Bellmore, Long Island for one year, after which he studied via an online program at the Laurel Springs School, graduating in 2014.